Criminal risks of entering inaccurate information into the EHCS: liability of managers and medical professionals

 As a result, the EHCS formed inflated indicators of the volume of services provided.
 Such data was used to calculate the planned cost of medical services for subsequent periods, which, according to the investigation, led to an unjustified increase in budget financing.
 The approximate amount of damage caused is estimated at more than four million hryvnias.

-The investigation pays particular attention to the role of the head of the institution.
-According to the prosecution, he was not only aware of the nature of the data entered, but also organized and controlled the relevant processes.
+The investigation pays particular attention to the role of the director of the healthcare facility.
+According to the prosecution, he was not only aware of the nature of the data entered but also organized and controlled the relevant processes.
 Medical workers, in turn, certified the false records with their own qualified electronic signatures.

 The case is currently under judicial review.
 Given the number of episodes, the volume of financial documentation, the conduct of forensic economic examinations, and the need to question a large number of witnesses, the process may take quite a long time.